Deep Feature Consistent Variational Autoencoder

 \subsection{Training Details}

 Our model is trained on CelebFaces Attributes (CelebA) Dataset \cite{liu2015deep}.
-CelebA is a large-scale face attribute dataset with 202,599 face images, 5 landmark locations, and 40 binary attributes annotations per image.
-We build the training dataset by cropping and scaling the aligned images to 64 x 64 pixels like \cite{larsen2015autoencoding,radford2015unsupervised}.
-We train our model with a batch size of 64 for 5 epochs over the training dataset and use Adam method for optimization \cite{kingma2014adam} with initial learning rate of 0.0005, which is decreased by a factor of 0.5 for the following epochs.
+CelebA is a large-scale face attributes dataset with 202,599 number of face images, and 5 landmark locations, 40 binary attributes annotations per image.
+We build the training dataset by cropping and scaling the alignment images to 64 x 64 pixels like \cite{larsen2015autoencoding,radford2015unsupervised}.
+We train our model with a batch size of 64 for 5 epochs over the training dataset and use Adam method for optimization \cite{kingma2014adam} with initial learning rate of 0.0005, which is decreased by 0.5 for the following epochs.
 The 19-layer VGGNet \cite{simonyan2014very} is chosen as loss network $\Phi$ to construct feature perceptual loss for image reconstruction.

-We experiment with different layer combinations to construct feature perceptual loss and train two models, i.e., VAE-123 and VAE-345, by using layers relu1\_1, relu2\_1, relu3\_1 and relu3\_1, relu4\_1, relu5\_1 respectively.
-In addition, the dimension of latent vector $z$ is set to be 100, like DCGAN \cite{radford2015unsupervised}, and the loss weighting parameters $\alpha$ and $\beta$ are 1 and 0.5 respectively.
+We experiment with different layer combinations to construct feature perceptual loss and report the results by using layers relu1\_2, relu2\_1, relu3\_1.
+In addition, the dimension of latent vector $z$ is set to be 100, and the loss weighted parameters $\alpha$ and $\beta$ are 1 and 0.8 respectively.
 Our implementation is built on deep learning framework Torch \cite{collobert2011torch7} and style transfer implementation \cite{Johnson2015}.

-In this paper, we also train additional two generative models for comparison.
-One is the plain Variational Autoencoder (PVAE), which has the same architecture as our proposed model, but trained with pixel-by-pixel loss in the image space.
-The other is Deep Convolutional Generative Adversarial Networks (DCGAN) consisting of a generator and a discriminator network \cite{radford2015unsupervised}, which has shown the ability to generate high quality images from noise vectors.
-DCGAN is trained with open source code \cite{radford2015unsupervised} in Torch.